Arba'in

-Significance in Shia Islam
+Significance

-In the Islamic calendar, twentieth of Safar, known as Arba'in, marks forty days after Ashura, tenth of Muharram.
+In the Islamic calendar, twentieth of Safar, known as Arba'in (also spelled Arba'een), marks forty days after Ashura, tenth of Muharram.
 In turn, Ashura is the death anniversary of Husayn ibn Ali, grandson of the Islamic prophet Muhammad and the third Shia imam.
 Husayn, alongside most of his male relatives and his small retinue, were killed on 10 Muharram 61 AH (10 October 680 CE) in the Battle of Karbala against the army of the Umayyad caliph Yazid ibn Mu'awiya, having been surrounded for some days and deprived of the drinking water of the nearby Euphrates river.
 After the battle, the women and children in Husayn's camp were taken prisoner and marched to the Umayyad capital Damascus in Syria.
 The battle followed failed negotiations and Husayn's refusal to pledge his allegiance to Yazid, who is often portrayed by Muslim historians as impious and immoral.
 The fight took place in the desert land of Karbala, en route to the nearby Kufa, whose residents had invited Husayn to lead them against Yazid.

-In Shia Islam, Karbala symbolizes the eternal struggle between good and evil, the pinnacle of self-sacrifice, and the ultimate sabotage of Muhammad's prophetic mission.
+Karbala symbolizes the eternal struggle between good and evil, the pinnacle of self-sacrifice, and the ultimate sabotage of Muhammad's prophetic mission.
 Historically, the event served to crystallize the Shia community into a distinct sect and remains an integral part of their religious identity to date.
 Ashura to Arba'in is thus a period of mourning for Shia Muslims, particularly the first ten days of Muharram and Arba'in.
 On the one hand, Shia mourners hope to share in the pain of Husayn to benefit from his intercession on the Day of Judgement.
 On the other hand, the Shia view mourning for Husayn as an act of protest against oppression, and as such a struggle for God (jihad).

-Arba'in in Shia tradition
+Origins

 Forty is a sacred number in Islam, and commemorating the dead forty days after their death is a long-standing Islamic tradition, dating back to the early Islamic period.
 On the one hand, the fortieth (arba'in, chehellom) signifies the maturation of the soul of a deceased believer.
 It is thus said that Cain learned on the fortieth of Abel to dispose of his body by burying him, that the ascension of Jesus took place on his fortieth, and that the gates of heaven open for a righteous person forty days after their death.
 On the other hand, the fortieth marks the end of the period of grief in Islamic tradition.
 It is thus said that Heaven grieves the death of a righteous person for forty days, that Fatima mourned for forty days the death of her father, the Islamic prophet Muhammad, and that son wept for forty days for John the Baptist, whose head was cut off and placed on a dish.